-- A. The president of the board, at their discretion, shall determine whether any motion or resolution must be presented in writing; except that motions to adjourn, postpone, table, remove from table, commit or take from Committee shall not require a written motion. - B. Non-agenda matters shall not be discussed without the consent of a majority of the board elect. - C. When a motion has been made, the president shall immediately state the question or shall have such question read by the Recording Secretary. - D. A second shall be requested by the president, or any member of the board, on any motion.
+- A. The Ppresident of the Bboard, at their his or her discretion, shall determine whether any motion or resolution must be presented in writing; except that motions to adjourn, postpone, table, remove from table, commit, or take from ccommittee shall not require a written motion. - B. Non-agenda matters shall not be discussed without the consent of a majority of the Bboard-elect. - C. When a motion has been made, the Ppresident shall immediately state the question or shall have such question read by the Recording Secretary. - D. A second shall be requested by the Peresident, or any member of the Beoard, on any motion.

-Rule 5 - Debating a Motion
+Rule 5.
+Debating a Motion.